-What worked best for you guys?
+What type of cloth diaper worked best for us?

 Honestly, we thought all-in-ones would work best for us.
 They are closest to a disposable (no putting anything together, just straight onto baby’s bottom like a disposable) and the least amount of hassle while you’re changing baby.